ywxkxcy/PandaParadise/README.md

 * Add in Bootstrap

 ##Creating New Pandabooks
-* Setup new pandabook POST route
+* Setup new Pandabook POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-##Style the pandabooks page
+##Style the Pandabooks page
 * Add a better header/title
-* Make pandabooks display in a grid
+* Make Pandabooks display in a grid

 ##Style the Navbar and Form
 * Add a navbar to all templates
-* Style the new pandabook form
+* Style the new Pandabook form

 ##Add Mongoose
 * Install and configure Mongoose
-* Setup pandabook model
+* Setup Pandabook model
-* Use pandabook model inside of our routes
+* Use Pandabook model inside of our routes

 ##Show Page
 * Review the RESTful routes we've seen so far
-* Add description to our pandabook model
+* Add description to our Pandabook model
 * Show db.collection.drop()
 * Add a show route/template